acipm/kibicara/CONTRIBUTING.md

 ### Explanation

-In `kibicara/platforms/<your-platform>/bot.py`, you write the functions through which the platform asks the social network for new messages, and publishes messages to the social network.
+In `kibicara/platforms/<your-platform>/bot.py`, you write the functions that the platform needs to ask the social network for new messages and to publish messages to the social network.
 You need to inherit the bot from the `Censor` class at `kibicara/platformapi.py`.